EXPLORE OUR SECRETS!

 1. Over 2000 people lived in the Lawson Village during the 16th century.

-The Lawson Village is a sixteenth century, pre-contact Neutral Iroquoian village and one of the few Neutral village sites where earthworks are preserved.
-The Lawson Village is considered to be London’s “First Village”.
+The Lawson Village is a sixteenth century, pre-contact village and one of the few village sites where earthworks are preserved.
 Approximately 30-40 longhouses were built on this site and surrounded by a series of protective palisades.
 Outside the palisade, corn fields extended over four kilometers to the Masonville area in London.
 The site was occupied for approximately 25 years.

 Excavations have recovered over 300,000 artifacts and the remains of at least 19 longhouses, 30 middens, and a palisade along the northern half of the site.
-Evidence suggests that at the height of occupation the village was home to over 2000 people.
-It was occupied year round although many of its inhabitants left the village from April to December to engage in hunting, fishing, gathering, and the cultivation of crops such as corn, beans and squash.
-It may have served as a major regional centre for other Neutral populations during this period.
+Evidence suggests that at the height of occupation, the village was home to possibly over 2000 people.
+It was occupied year round but many of its inhabitants left the village from April to December to engage in hunting, fishing, gathering; and the cultivation of crops such as corn, beans and squash.
+It may have served as a major regional hub for other communities during this period.